top of page

 Rising Rates of Type 2 Diabetes in Adolescents

 Introduction Type 2 diabetes is something that we all think of as adults.
-But in the past few years, physicians have been seeing something alarming: an increasing more teenagers are being diagnosed with it.
+But in the past few years, physicians have been seeing something alarming: an increasing number of teenagers are being diagnosed with it.
 It's not a fringe issue.
 It's an indication that our lifestyle, what we eat, and how we move has shifted enough to influence younger people's health.
 Understanding.
 Why and how it is happening makes us see what can be done before it gets even bigger.
-What is Type 2 Diabet
+What is Type 2 D

 Rosie